said026/Asteroids-OCaml/README.md

 # Asteroids-OCaml

-A simple clone of Asteroids made during a university project (Works only on linux).
+A simple clone of Asteroids made with OCaml during a university project (Works only on linux).

 Build:
 ------